rhondusmithwick/Slogo-IDE/DESIGN.md

   private Point2D getDirectionVector() {
     // getHeading returns the Point on the edge of the screen the turtle is currently facing Point2D heading = getTurtle().getHeading();
-    double dirVectorX = heading.getX() - turtle.getX();
+    double dirVectorX = heading.getX() - getTurtle().getX();
-    double dirVectorY = heading.getY() - turtle.getY();
+    double dirVectorY = heading.getY() - getTurtle().getY();
     double dirVectorDistance = Math.sqrt(dirVectorX * dirVectorX + dirVectorY * dirVectorY);
     Point2D unitDirVector = (dirVectorX / dirVectorDistance, dirVectorY / dirVectorDistance);
     return unitDirVector;
   }
 }
 ```
-  * Note the class hierarchy: The abstract TurtleCommand class implements Command and includes additional methods
+  * Class hierarchy: The abstract TurtleCommand class implements Command and includes additional methods
 for getting and setting a turtle.
 The Forward class then extends this TurtleCommand class and contains code for an
 actual Command.
 * These are the steps to the the View and Model's interaction.
   1. The user inputs text, which the View saves and passes to the backend.
   2. The Model parses the text, creates a List of commands based on it, and gives this
-  list of commands back to the frontend.
+  list of commands back to the View.
-  3. Finally, the frontend executes this list of commands.
+  3. Finally, the View executes this list of commands.
 It will also display their return value on the GUI as required.